Anatomy: Late modern

-In the United States, medical schools began to be set up towards the end of the 18th century.
-Classes in anatomy needed a continual stream of cadavers for dissection and these were difficult to obtain.
-Philadelphia, Baltimore and New York were all renowned for body snatching activity as criminals raided graveyards at night, removing newly buried corpses from their coffins.
+Medical schools began to be set up in the United States towards the end of the 18th century.
+Classes in anatomy needed a continual stream of cadavers for dissection, and these were difficult to obtain.
+Philadelphia, Baltimore, and New York were all renowned for body snatching activity as criminals raided graveyards at night, removing newly buried corpses from their coffins.
 A similar problem existed in Britain where demand for bodies became so great that grave-raiding and even anatomy murder were practised to obtain cadavers.
-Some graveyards were in consequence protected with watchtowers.
+Some graveyards were, in consequence, protected with watchtowers.
 The practice was halted in Britain by the Anatomy Act of 1832, while in the United States, similar legislation was enacted after the physician William S. Forbes of Jefferson Medical College was found guilty in 1882 of "complicity with resurrectionists in the despoliation of graves in Lebanon Cemetery".

 The teaching of anatomy in Britain was transformed by Sir John Struthers, Regius Professor of Anatomy at the University of Aberdeen from 1863 to 1889.
 He was responsible for setting up the system of three years of "pre-clinical" academic teaching in the sciences underlying medicine, including especially anatomy.
 This system lasted until the reform of medical training in 1993 and 2003.
 As well as teaching, he collected many vertebrate skeletons for his museum of comparative anatomy, published over 70 research papers, and became famous for his public dissection of the Tay Whale.
 From 1822 the Royal College of Surgeons regulated the teaching of anatomy in medical schools.
 Medical museums provided examples in comparative anatomy, and were often used in teaching.
 Ignaz Semmelweis investigated puerperal fever and he discovered how it was caused.
 He noticed that the frequently fatal fever occurred more often in mothers examined by medical students than by midwives.
 The students went from the dissecting room to the hospital ward and examined women in childbirth.
 Semmelweis showed that when the trainees washed their hands in chlorinated lime before each clinical examination, the incidence of puerperal fever among the mothers could be reduced dramatically.